-The Bank conducts its business under licenses No254 from Bank of Russia issued on 24 February 2000 to conduct banking operations in Russian Roubles and foreign currency and to attract deposits from individuals in Roubles and foreign currency.
-Since 21 September 2004 the Bank has been a member of the State Deposit Insurance system The Bank also has licenses of professional participants of the Securities Market allowing it to carry out depository functions, act as broker and dealer and provide services in managing securities.
+The Bank conducts its business under the general license No 254 issued by the CBRF on 24 February 2000 to conduct banking operations in Russian Roubles and foreign currency and to attract deposits from individuals in Roubles and foreign currency.
+Since 21 September 2004 the Bank has been a member of the State Deposit Insurance system The Bank has also been granted with licenses as professional participant of the Securities Market allowing it to carry out depository functions, and to act as broker and dealer and provide services in managing securities.

-The principal activity of the Group is to provide banking services to the population and legal entities on the territory of the Kirov district.
+The principal activity of the Bank is to provide banking services to the population and legal entities on the territory of the Kirov district.

 The structure of the Bank comprises a central office, situated at 40 Yritskogo Street, Kirov, 610002, plus 16 supplementary offices and 6 cash in offices.

-The Bank does not have any branches.
+The Bank does not have any branch.

-For the year 2007 the Group has had an average of 283 listed employees (2006: 241 employees).
+During 2007 the Bank has had an average of 283 members of staff (2006: 241).

-As per the Management's of the Group opinion, regarding the structure and nature of shareholders, introduced in note 17, the Group does not have an ultimate controlling party.
+In opinion of Bank's management, and considering the structure and nature of the shareholders, described in Note 17, the Bank does not have a single ultimate controlling party.